marinapts/datavis_airpollution_covid/README.md

 ## Interactive Visualisation of Air Pollution in Europe During the COVID-19 Pandemic

+Project for the [Data Visualisation](https://datavis2020.github.io/) course at the University of Edinburgh.

 ### Description
 In this interactive visualisation project, we present the relationship between the current COVID-19 outbreak